MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/locally-debugging-game-servers-and-integration-with-playfab.md

 ## Verifying GSDK integration

 Integrate your game server with GSDK and build it.
-More information is available in our tutorial [Integrating game servers with the PlayFab game server SDK (GSDK)](https://api.playfab.com/docs/tutorials/landing-tournaments/multiplayer-servers-2.0/integrating-your-game-server-with-playfab-multiplayer-platform).
+More information is available in our tutorial [Integrating game servers with the PlayFab Game Server SDK (GSDK)](integrating-game-servers-with-gsdk.md).

 - In the extracted folder, you will find a MultiplayerSettings.json file, open it in a text editor (such as [Visual Studio Code](https://code.visualstudio.com/download)) and update the following properties:
   - *OutputFolder*: Path to a drive or folder where the outputs and config files will be generated.
 Ensure there is sufficient space available since the game server will be extracted under this path.